lifeofreilly/ostendo/README.md

 Ostendo
 =======
-Listens for OP_RETURN messages on the Bitcoin blockchain and prints them to standard output.
-All OP_RETURN messages are displayed, including messages contained within unconfirmed transactions.
+Listens for OP_RETURN messages on the production bitcoin blockchain.
 The application is written in Java and leverages the bitcoinj library.
-This application leverages the main production bitcoin network.
-If you wish to use testnet instead, this can be configured in PeerListener.java.

 Prerequisites:
 -------------------------

-* JDK 1.6 or higher
+* JDK 1.8 or higher
 * Maven
 * For additional dependency information refer to pom.xml